Yes, Robots Will Take Your Job!

 And it will.

 In your lifetime, “the change” will go to school and it will get a class called “Speeding Up 101”.
 The change will take this class faster than you think.
 It will take A+ as a grade.
 And when “change” is graduated (which will take shorter than 4 years), the change will be able to teach to its teacher.
 No one will know “how to change” better than “the change”.

 If your adaptability is weak and if you call this bad weather you are totally wrong.

 You have to change faster than the change and you have no other choice.
-Future of work is surfing on the change.
-Be an adaptability machine and start to search for your future opportunities in your line of work.
+The future of work is surfing on the change.
+Be an adaptability machine and start to search for future opportunities in your line of work.
 Now!
 Better if you started yesterday!
 Or the day before!